libraryofcelsus/Aetherius_AI_Assistant/readme.md

 (If using Ui, edit settings outside of api folder.
 If using Api, edit settings inside the Api Folder.
 Discord and Gradio use the Api.)

-3. Copy your OpenAi and Qdrant API/URL keys to the api_keys folder inside of the created Aetherius_Ai_Assistant folder if you are using the OpenAi version or GPT Vision.
+3. Copy your OpenAi and Qdrant API/URL keys to the api_keys folder inside of the created Aetherius_API folder if you are using the OpenAi version or GPT Vision.

 4. Copy your Google CSE Key and Api Key to the api_keys folder or set Web_Search to False in the External Resources Sub-Agent.
 You can also change the search engine to Bing.

 5. To run Aetherius on Google Colab with Oobabooga using a public Api, use the Notebook file in the "./Colab Notebooks" Folder.
-To use the Public Api with Aetherius, change the "Set Oobabooga Host" in the Config Menu to the given non-streaming Url. <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
+To use the Public Api with Aetherius, change the "HOST_Oobabooga" in the settings json to the given non-streaming Url.
+To use multiple Hosts, separate them with a space. <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-6. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui
+6. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui/releases/tag/snapshot-2023-11-05

 Oobabooga Text-Ui just changed how their api works.
 The most up to date version that works is snapshot-2023-11-05
 This can be done through the release menu or **git clone https://github.com/oobabooga/text-generation-webui --build snapshot-2023-11-05**